Swapna-Sahu/Swapna-Sahu/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working as a mentor assistant in [Hackyourfuture-Copenhagen](https://github.com/HackYourFuture-CPH) coding institute ;
+- 👨🏽‍💻 I’m currently working as a Web Developer in [Moodagent](https://moodagent.com/da-dk) company ;
-- 🌱 I’m currently learning NextJS ,Typescript and NuxtJS;
+- 🌱 I’m currently learning NextJS ,CMS prismic;
 - 👯 I’m looking to collaborate on mobile app with React native 🤝;
-- 🤔 I’m looking for help with Python 😭;
+- 🤔 I’m looking for help with Machine Learning 😭;
 - 💬 Ask me about anything, I will try my best;
 - ⚡️ Fun fact:You never feel you are expert.
 Everyday is learning.
 - 📫 How to reach me: swapna.sahu85@gmail.com;